 - Insights Points of Presence.
 A simplified installer for Satellite and simplified configuration for remote execution.

-- Satellite 7.0 Servers and Capsules will ONLY run on RHEL 8
+- Satellite 7.0 Servers and Capsules will run on RHEL 7 and RHEL 9

 - Upgrade to Pulp 3, Postgresql is the database

 - Alignment with Ansible Tower and improved connection to cloud servers

 - UI refresh and workflow improvements

 - No katello-agent – Remote Execution (REX) agent will replace it